 Apply coconut oil to the baby’s bottom after every diaper change for easier removal during the next diaper change.

-The coconut oil provides a barrier on the baby’s skin and allows meconium to be easily wiped away.
+The coconut oil provides a barrier on the baby’s skin and allows meconium to be easily wiped away and prevent nappy rash.

 7. Use Coconut oil during a Baby Massage

-Coconut oil is a great moisturizer for delicate newborn skin.
+Coconut oil gives adequate moisture to delicate newborn skin.
 Most creams and lotions only moisturize the topmost layer of skin.